regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ### Create Batch

 We are now ready to create a credit batch and to use the IRI we generated earlier in this tutorial.
-The IRI for the credit batch can be used in the next command as the value of `[metadata]`.
+The IRI for the credit batch can be used in the next command within `[batch-json]`.

 To create a batch, run the following command: